 Southern Belle.
 Take a cruise along the scenic Tennessee River on board the Southern Belle.
 90-minute cruises depart daily, offering views of the Chattanooga skyline and Lookout Mountain as you listen to narration about the history and sights of this southern town.

 Tennessee Aquarium.
 Visit with otters, watch an IMAX movie, meet the macaws and hear from one of the keepers on the secret lives of penguins at the Tennessee Aquarium.
-As an add-on, take a two-hour guided river excursion from the Chattanooga Pier on board the River Gorge Explorer.

 Where to Eat

 There are a number of delicious places to eat in Chattanooga that are perfect for kids and families.

 Broad Street Grille.
 Located inside The Chattanoogan, the food at Broad Street Grille is delicious.
 For dinner, I ordered the Shrimp and Grits, which was incredible.
 Even better, we had waiter who liked to make specialty kiddie cocktails.
 He definitely earned bonus points with my kids.